AlejoVinluan/SushiBot/README.md

 Bunmii Bot

 How to run:
- 1. node index.js
+ 1. node index.js load to load all slash commands
- 2. node index.js load
+ 2. node index.js to run the bot